jimcurtis2/openwhisk-katacoda/0-knative-introduction/01-knative-design.md

 response to events such as cron job alarms, file upload, or any of the many events that can be chosen.

 ## Knative Design

+## I need some good text here describing the design along with any png/gif/jpeg that illustrates this design.
+If you can
+## point me at something, please e-mail me or catch me on slack.